Tatsuya-Nonogaki/cloudinit-vm-deploy/README.md

 - Use PowerShell `-Verbose` to print detailed internal steps for debugging.

 ⚠️ **Important:**
-This kit is designed for the template → clone → initialization → personalization flow.
-It is not intended to retrofit cloud-init onto arbitrary, already-running production VMs (at the time being).
+This kit is intended for the template → clone → initialization → personalization workflow.
+It is not meant as a general-purpose tool to retrofit cloud-init onto arbitrary running production VMs.
+But note there is an exception; the optional [DiskOnly Reapply Mode](#-diskonly-reapply-mode) is provided for safely performing disk-only expansions on VMs originally deployed with this kit.

 ---